Department of Financial Protection and Innovation License Defense

 - Reinstatement of a Lost License

-Common Questions from DBO Licensees for Ray & Bishop
+Common Questions from DFPI Licensees for Ray & Bishop

-I’ve received an order from Department of Business Oversight.
+I’ve received an order from Department of Financial Protection and Innovation.
 What’s my next step?

 Hire an attorney.
-Department of Business Oversight can issue a desist and refrain order, suspension order or revocation order based upon issues arising out of an examination, failure to file required reports, or issues in a renewal.
+The Department of Financial Protection and Innovation can issue a desist and refrain order, suspension order or revocation order based upon issues arising out of an examination, failure to file required reports, or issues in a renewal.
 A hearing is usually available to challenge the order, however, prompt action is required.

 I think I have a disclosure to make on form MU-1, MU-2, MU-3 or MU4, or on a lender license application.
 How should I proceed?

-It is crucial to give truthful and factually correct answers in response to the questions on form MU4 or on a license application.
+It is crucial to give truthful and factually correct answers in response to the questions on NMLS forms or on a license application.
 Background questions can be vague or difficult to answer.
 We have the experience and expertise to make sure that required disclosures are made but unneeded information is not provided.

 I just received a Statement of Issues or a letter denying my license application.
 What’s my recourse?

-A Statement of Issues from the Department of Business Oversight denying a license may require the filing of a Notice of Defense within 15 days of the date when the Statement of Issues was sent (not the date it was received).
+A Statement of Issues from the Department of Financial Protection and Innovation denying a license may require the filing of a Notice of Defense within 15 days of the date when the Statement of Issues was sent (not the date it was received).
 A letter denying a license may contain a different deadline.
 It is best to promptly contact Ray & Bishop for a consultation to review the letter, before an important deadline passes.